golang/go/doc/godebug.md

 The default value `embedfollowsymlinks=0` does not allow following symlinks. `embedfollowsymlinks=1` will allow following symlinks.

+Go 1.25 added a new `containermaxprocs` setting that controls whether the Go runtime will consider cgroup CPU limits when setting the default GOMAXPROCS.
+The default value `containermaxprocs=1` will use cgroup limits in addition to the total logical CPU count and CPU affinity. `containermaxprocs=0` will disable consideration of cgroup limits.
+This setting only affects Linux.

+Go 1.25 added a new `updatemaxprocs` setting that controls whether the Go runtime will periodically update GOMAXPROCS for new CPU affinity or cgroup limits.
+The default value `updatemaxprocs=1` will enable periodic updates.
+`updatemaxprocs=0` will disable periodic updates.

 Go 1.25 corrected the semantics of contention reports for runtime-internal locks, and so removed the [`runtimecontentionstacks` setting](/pkg/runtime#hdr-Environment_Variable).